apollographql/apollo-client/docs/source/data/fragments.md

 });
 ```

-Since `ItemFragment` was registered with `InMemoryCache`, it can be referenced by name in any query, as can be seen below with the fragment spread inside of `GetItemList`.
+Since `ItemFragment` was registered with `InMemoryCache`, it can be referenced by name as seen below with the fragment spread inside of the `GetItemList` query.

 ```jsx title="ItemList.jsx" {4,13}
 const listQuery = gql`